virtuozzo/cloudscripting-docs/docs/creating-manifest/basic-configs.md

 - `startService` *[optional]* - defines whether to run defined service or not.
 By default `true`
 - `cluster` *[optional]* - enables auto-clustering functionality for specific stacks.
 [Learn more](#Cluster)
 - `validation` *[optional]* - validates, sets, and limits node creation parameters in the layer.
 [Learn more](#Validation)
-- `adminUrl` *[optional]* - allows to override default web administration interface URL via *nodeGroup* settings for the *nodeTypes* that support such administration interface.
-Such *nodeTypes* are *mysql, mariadb-dockerized, postgresql, mongodb-dockerized, litespeedadc, litespeedphp, postgresql, couchbase, redis*, *glassfish*, *wildfly*, *payara* .
-It is applied to all nodes of the layer
+- `adminUrl` *[optional]* - allows to override default web administration interface URL for the *nodeTypes* that support such administration interface and it's applied to all nodes of the layer.
+Such *nodeTypes* are *mysql, mariadb-dockerized, postgresql, mongodb-dockerized, litespeedadc, litespeedphp, couchbase, redis*, *glassfish*, *wildfly*, *payara*
-- `isClusterSupport` *[optional]* - allows to override clustering support through the nodeGroup settings and it is applied to all nodes of the layer.
+- `isClusterSupport` *[optional]* - allows to override clustering support and it's applied to all nodes of the layer.
 If the setting is not used the default value is applied.
 At the moment, it may be applicable to the templates with label “clusterEnabled = 1”.
 And setting can be used to hide the *Auto-Clustering* field for a DAS node
 - `isRedeploySupport` *[optional]* - The [redeploy](https://docs.jelastic.com/container-redeploy/) can be disabled through the *nodeGroup* settings for the layer with parameter `isRedeploySupport`: *false*.
 It is applicable to the all nodes of the layer.
 Respectively the **Redeploy** button gets hidden in the dashboard
 - `isDeploySupport` *[optional]* - Deployment can be disabled for a *nodeGroup* via the `isDeploySupport`: *false* parameter.
 You can invoke it through the API method [environment.control.ApplyNodeGroupData](https://docs.jelastic.com/api/#!/api/environment.Control-method-ApplyNodeGroupData).
 See [example](#isdeploysupport)
 - `isResetServicePassword` *[optional]* - hides the password reset button on the UI.
 Possible values: